SegoCode/AtlasReg/README.md

 - Integrates into a GitHub Actions workflow, enabling automatic generation and updating of reg files.

-- Maintains the original playbook directory for easy comparison.
+- Maintains the original playbook directory for easy reference.

 ## Quick Start & Information